netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 We propose a Paradigm Shift from "Prompt Engineering" (guesswork) to "Lexical_Science" (extra_exactness).

-ALPHABITZ is a supplemental "Overlay Language" for AI and Humans.
+Where ALPHABITZ is a supplemental "overlay language" for AI and Humans.

-> It introduces many new verbs like "EXACTIFICATION", and "NAMERATION"
+> It introduces many new verbs like "exactification", and "nameration"

 We do not "prompt" the AI.
 We program the AI to enter a state of Ontological Clarity.
 Using the lexsci.py engine (powered by Gemini).
 Proven to work via BPE (binary-pair encoding).

+> We can show how Gemini Agents can instantly understand new language syntax - with a single vocabulary markdown.

+Also, we are working to measure the OPTIMIZATION in compute resources, for reasoning, encode, and decode.

 ___

 ### 5) THE PROCESS: